 What Does an Event Planner Do?

 An event planner coordinates the logistical and operational aspects of events and meetings.
 Whether they are public celebrations or private affairs, professional event planners must manage every phase of the experience.
 Continue reading for a career profile and information on becoming an event planner.
-Schools offering Business degrees can also be found in these popular choices.
+Schools offering Hospitality Management degrees can also be found in these popular choices.

 An Overview of the Event Planner Career